agbhatia/integer_server/README.md

 ### Testing

 Unit tests were written using `unittest`.
-You can find the tests at `integer_server/calculators/test_calculators.py`.
+The tests are simply for verifying that the calculators spit out the correct values.

 The tests define a hard coded sequence of fibonacci and happy numbers sequences and make sure that the calculator functions match those hard coded lists.

+To run the tests simply run this command from the project root:

+`python -m integer_server.tests.test_calculators`

 ### Code Organization and Architecture